TheWalruzz/muos-react-theme-toolkit/README.md

 # muOS React Theme Toolkit

-This is a simple tool that allows you to generate images and schemes for muOS themes based on React components you create.
+This is a simple toolkit that allows you to generate images and schemes for muOS themes based on React components you create, with a little bit of additional configuration.

 This is not a user friendly solution with easy UI, drag'n'drop and other bells and whistles - you still have to add and modify React components in code and style them in CSS for the images to generate correctly, so previous knowledge of React and CSS is probably needed.

-You have full freedom in how you make your screen components, this tool only handles the heavy lifting of converting those components into images of different resolutions handled by muOS.
+However, if you do manage to wrap your head around it, you can create fully working themes in no time.

 ## Features

-* Templating in React and CSS (or SCSS if you set it up for yourself)
+* Templating in React and CSS (or other stylesheet solution if you set it up for yourself).
-* Dynamic generation of each screen in different resolutions (you can change them in `src/resolutions.ts`)
+* Dynamic generation of each screen in different resolutions (you can change them in `src/resolutions.ts`).
 * Full internationalization support via `i18next` and `react-i18next`.
-* Scheme generation from user-provided templates
+* Scheme generation from user-provided templates.
+* Inclusion of other assets, like glyphs and sounds into output package.
+* Creation of install-ready ZIP files with the output theme.

 ## Requirements